DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge.md

 ## Week 1 : subject and curriculum knowledge

+### ECTs

 For this topic you’ll need to:

-- work through the self-study materials below
+- work through the self-study materials below (45 minutes)
-- catch up with your mentor to reflect on what you’ve learnt, discuss any issues or concerns, and decide what actions to take going forward
+- catch up with your mentor to reflect on what you’ve learnt, discuss any issues or concerns, and decide what actions to take going forward (60 minutes)

-Duration: 45 minutes.

 1. [Instructions](/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-1-ect-instructions)
 2. [Learning outcomes](/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-1-ect-learning-outcomes)